Blog

 A simple 10 minute tutorial to setup a Prometheus monitoring stack.
 Create a Docker stack that includes Prometheus, Grafana, and AlertManager with a PagerTree integration.

-In this post, I will walk you through creating a simple Prometheus monitoring stack, connecting it to Grafana for pretty dashboards, and finally configuring alerts via PagerTree.
+In this post, I will walk you through creating a simple monitoring stack, connecting it to for pretty dashboards, and finally configuring alerts via PagerTree.

 Setup Docker Environment